kylozinho/kylozinho/README.md

 - Languages & Programs I've used: Python, C++, Arduino IDE

 I look forward to connecting with like-minded individuals who share a passion for STEM and social justice.
-Feel free to reach out to discuss opportunities for collaboration, activism, education, or to exchange ideas! |📫 htsilva@uchicago.edu
+Feel free to reach out to discuss opportunities for collaboration, activism, education, or to exchange ideas! |📫 htsilva@uchicago.edu or https://www.linkedin.com/in/htsilva/